alexbalmus/euw/README.md

     private final MultiroleWrapper<A> destinationWrapper;
     ...

-com.alexbalmus.euw.examples.bankaccounts.usecases.moneytransfer.MoneyTransferContext.MoneyTransferContext(java.lang.Double, A, A, A):

-    // Potential roles wrapping:
-    this.sourceWrapper = wrapWithPotentialRoles(sourceAccount);
-    Validate.isTrue(sourceAccount == sourceWrapper.unwrap());

-    this.destinationWrapper = wrapWithPotentialRoles(destinationAccount);
-    Validate.isTrue(destinationAccount == destinationWrapper.unwrap());

-    ...
+com.alexbalmus.euw.examples.bankaccounts.usecases.moneytransfer.MoneyTransferContext.createWrappersMap:

+    /**
+     * Convenience method for creating a map of wrappers instead of calling wrapWithPotentialRoles(...) multiple times
+     * @param accountIds the entities to be wrapped
+     * @return the map of wrappers
+     */
+    @SafeVarargs
+    final Map<A, MultiroleWrapper<A>> createWrappersMap(final A... accountIds)
+    {
+        var wrappersMap = new HashMap<A, MultiroleWrapper<A>>();

+        for (var account : accountIds)
+        {
+            wrappersMap.put(account, wrapWithPotentialRoles(account));
+        }

+        return wrappersMap;
+    }

+com.alexbalmus.euw.examples.bankaccounts.usecases.moneytransfer.MoneyTransferContext.transferFromSourceToDestinationViaTemporary:

+    /**
+     * Transfer amount from source to destination while traversing a temporary account
+     * @param source the source account
+     * @param destination the destination account
+     * @param temp the temporary account
+     * @param amount the amount to transfer
+     */
+    public void transferFromSourceToDestinationViaTemporary(
+        final A source, final A destination, final A temp, final Double amount) {
+        var wrappersMap = createWrappersMap(source, destination, temp);

+        transferMoney(
+            wrappersMap.get(source),
+            wrappersMap.get(temp),
+            null, // previous destination
+            amount);

+        transferMoney(
+            wrappersMap.get(temp),
+            wrappersMap.get(destination),
+            wrappersMap.get(temp), // previous destination
+            amount);
+    }

 com.alexbalmus.euw.examples.bankaccounts.usecases.moneytransfer.MoneyTransferContext.transferMoney:

+    /**
+     * The parametrized use case method that performs the setup of necessary roles and kicks off the interaction *
+     * @param wSource the source wrapper
+     * @param wDestination the destination wrapper
+     * @param wPreviousDestination the previous destination wrapper
+     * @param amount the amount to transfer
+     */
     private void transferMoney(
+        final MultiroleWrapper<A> wSource,
-        final MultiroleWrapper<A> sourceWrapper,
+        final MultiroleWrapper<A> wDestination,
-        final MultiroleWrapper<A> destinationWrapper,
+        final MultiroleWrapper<A> wPreviousDestination,
-        // The purpose of the following parameter is just to prove that
-        // we can check that the same object wrapper has played different roles in different installments: final MultiroleWrapper<A> previousDestinationWrapper,
         final Double amount)
     {
-        Validate.isTrue(sourceWrapper != destinationWrapper,
+        Validate.isTrue(wSource != wDestination,
             "Source and destination can't be the same.");

+        //--- Use case roles setup:
+        Account_Source<A> source = wSource.assignRole();
+        Account_Destination<A> destination = wDestination.assignRole();

-        if (previousDestinationWrapper != null)
+        if (wPreviousDestination != null)
         {
+            Account_Destination<A> previousDestination = wPreviousDestination.assignRole();

+            // Identity check: it's the same wrapper even though different roles were played in different installments:
-            Validate.isTrue(sourceWrapper == previousDestinationWrapper,
+            Validate.isTrue(source == previousDestination,
                 "Source must match previous destination in this step of A-B-C transfer scenario.");
+            // Likewise, it's the same underlying (wrapped) object:
+            Validate.isTrue(source.unwrap() == previousDestination.unwrap());
         }

-        // Use case roles setup:
-        final Account_Source<A> SOURCE = sourceWrapper.assignRole();
-        final Account_Destination<A> DESTINATION = destinationWrapper.assignRole();

-        // Interaction:
+        //--- Interaction:
-        SOURCE.transfer(amount, DESTINATION);
+        source.transfer(amount, destination);
     }

 Notice how a particular role is selected using the ".assignRole()" method.
-Please note that we can choose either styles:
+Please note that we can choose either style:

-    Account_Source<A> SOURCE = sourceWrapper.assignRole();
+    Account_Source<A> source = wSource.assignRole();

     // or:

-    var SOURCE = sourceWrapper.<Account_Source<A>>assignRole();
+    var source = wSource.<Account_Source<A>>assignRole();

-The important aspect is that after the role assignment, SOURCE == sourceWrapper will hold true.
+The important aspect is that after the role assignment, source == wSource will hold true.
 Furthermore, if we were to then select a different role for the same wrapper, the reference equality would still hold:

-    SOURCE == sourceWrapper.<Account_Destination<A>>assignRole()
+    source == wSource.<Account_Destination<A>>assignRole()

 Also see com.alexbalmus.euw.examples.bankaccounts.usecases.moneytransfer.MoneyTransferContextTest.testIdentity